 - The liability letter generally has a validity period ranging from 7-15 days; therefore it is important to time the request so that the letter does not expire prior to the transfer date.

 - If the seller cannot settle the mortgage, then the buyer must do it.

-- A cash buyer needs protection against the seller transferring a property to another person, or changing the terms of the agreement after the buyer pays off the seller’s loan.
+- A cash buyer needs protection against the seller transferring property to another person or changing the terms of the agreement after the buyer pays off the seller’s loan.
 It is therefore important to “block” the property.

 - Once the liability letter is received, the parties must go to the RT office to “block” the property.

 - The parties must bring the following documents and cheques: